dogweather/forkful/content/en/lua/strings/finding-the-length-of-a-string.md

 weight: 7
 ---

-## What & Why?

-Finding the length of a string means figuring out how many characters it contains.
-Programmers do this to validate input, manipulate text, or simply count characters for various tasks.

 ## How to:
 In Lua, you grab the length of a string with the `#` operator.
 Simple and snappy.

 ```lua